butterlyn/search_replace_tool/README.md

 ## Installation

+Nil.

+## Updating Source Code

-### Installation requirements
+### Requirements

 - Conda

-### Installation instructions
+### Instructions

+1. Update source code found in `src`
-Run `setup.bat` in either powershell or command prompt with conda activated.
+2. Run `setup.bat` in either powershell or command prompt, note that the filepath to conda activate will need to be adjusted for this to work..
 Terminal must have conda installed, check by running `conda --version`.

-After installation, the `dist` folder will contain the tool.
+3. After installation, the `dist` folder will contain the tool.

 ## Future Improvements